International Debt Collection Agency: What Creditors Should Expect

 EU Late Payment Directive as a recovery lever

 Separately, Article 6 grants the creditor a fixed €40 recovery compensation on every late commercial invoice, without the need to prove actual costs.
 For a portfolio of 50 overdue invoices, that is €2,000 in directive-mandated compensation before additional recovery costs are calculated.
-A competent international agency includes these figures in the demand letter as a matter of course.

 Not for you: when an international agency is the wrong choice